tmergulhao/TETRIS/README.md

 TETRIS
 ======

-My tetris implementation in ANSI C using NCURSES terminal interface.
+My tetris implementation in C++ using NCURSES terminal interface.